Paper Overview

 Primary Conclusion: Energy conservation is a critical, practical property for MLIPs.
 Using it as a filter re-establishes test-set error as a reliable proxy for model development, dramatically accelerating the innovation cycle.
 Models that are not conservative, even with low test error, are unreliable for many critical scientific applications.

-Model Performance: The eSEN architecture achieves state-of-the-art performance across diverse tasks, from energy/force prediction to geometry optimization, phonon calculations, and thermal conductivity prediction.
+Model Performance: The eSEN architecture outperforms base models across diverse tasks, from energy/force prediction to geometry optimization, phonon calculations, and thermal conductivity prediction.

 Actionable Design Principles: The paper provides experimentally-validated architectural choices that promote physical plausibility.
 Seemingly minor details, like how atomic neighbors are selected, can have profound impacts on a model’s utility in simulations.